levtoji/levtoji/README.md

 Backend Developer
 -----------------

 Started coding in my youth, currently finishing my Master in Computer Science at the TU Hamburg.
 Working at Lynq.tech as Backend Developer (working student).
-Dotnet, Python and Rust are my languages I rely on the most.
+C#, Python and Rust are my languages I rely on the most.

 *   🌍  I'm based in Hamburg
 *   ✉️  You can contact me at [lev.perschin@gmail.com](mailto:lev.perschin@gmail.com)